• Skip to primary navigation

 “Iizaka Kenka Matsuri” (Fight Festival) is the festival that is famous as one of Japan’s three greatest “Kenka Matsuri” (Fight Festival) along with “Danjiri Festival” of Osaka Kishiwada, “Oyama Bayashi Festival” of Akita Kakunodate.

-Iizaka Hot Spring which is one of the three Oshu (Northern Honshu, the region encompassing Mutsu and Dewa provinces) hot spring.
+Iizaka Hot Spring is one of the three Oshu (Northern Honshu, the region encompassing Mutsu and Dewa provinces) hot springs.
 Iizaka Kenka Matsuri is an alias of the annual festival of Iizaka Hachimanjinja Shrine nearby.

-This annual festival is a festival to be held for three days mainly on first Saturday of October.
+This annual festival is a festival to be held for three days, mainly on the first Saturday of October.

 horieya.seesaa.net